ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

 4. Add a Spot Light, which has the script MovingSLight.cs

-5. Add a Canvas, an Event System and 5 Buttons
+5. Add a Canvas, an Event System and 5 Buttons.
+Names of the Buttons are
      - Up
      - Down
      - Left